Cu7ious/holberton-system_engineering-devops/0x01-shell_permissions/README.md

 12-directory_permissions 	// creates a directory called dir_holberton with permissions 751 in the workdir
 13-change_group 		// changes the group owner to `holberton` for the file `hello` 14-change_owner_and_group 	// changes owner to `betty` and group owner to `holberton` for all files and directories in the workdir
+15-symbolic_link_permissions 	// changes the owner and the group owner of the file _hello (symbolic link) to betty:holberton
 ```